mohamedirfansh/NTUOSS-IntroFrontEnd-Workshop/README.md

     i++;
 }
 ```
 The `while` loop loops through a block of code as long as the specified condition is true.
 While loops take in a condition (i < 5) which will be checked everytime the loop is executed.
-Moreover, we need to update the value of the variable we are checking (_i_ as above) to make sure the loop terminated.
+Moreover, we need to update the value of the variable we are checking (_i_ as above) to make sure the loop terminates.
 Otherwise, we will have an **infinite** loop.

 ### Functions
 Functions are **self contained** modules of code that accomplish a specific task.
 The function is executed when something invokes it.
 In JavaScript, functions can be declared in a few ways.
 We will focus on the following way: